cohenchris/scripts/bin/README.md

 ## System Update
 [`update`](update)

+This script is meant to run on a system running the `paru` AUR helper package manager (likely Arch Linux).
+It also assumes that the user has a docker-compose stack located at `/home/${USER}/server.

 1. Synchronize, install, and upgrade all packages
 2. Clean the package cache to remove unused packages
-3. Update all docker container images
+3. Update all docker-compose images
-4. Remove all unused cached docker container images
+4. Remove all dangling docker container images

 ## Wifi Network Selector
 [`wifi`](wifi)

-Dmenu-based wifi network selector.
+Fuzzel-based wifi network selector.
 Utilizes `nmcli` to scan for available networks and presents them in a friendly list.
 The user may then navigate this list using arrow keys or vim directional bindings (h/j/k/l) and select the desired network by pressing Enter.
+Please note that this script requires the use of a Wayland display manager.